 Running a startup is like walking a minefield.
 You never know what to expect.
 Fortunately, you can learn by example, that’s why analyzing issues the other companies cope with is very helpful.
 Check out the list of problems you must be prepared for.

 Most tech startups start alone or with a couple of dedicated friends.
-But it is not enough to grow, and one day you’ll realize you need to hire more people.
+But it is not enough to grow, and one day you’ll realize you need to hire more developers.
 There are a lot of software developers to choose from.
-But it is not so easy to decide who in this pool is your perfect match and where to find software developers for startups.
+But it is not so easy to decide who in this pool is your perfect match and where to find a programmer for startups.

-What one should do when hiring developers for startups is to write an attractive job ad, then gather a lot of CVs and schedule interviews.
+What one should do when hiring software developers for startups is to write an attractive job ad, then gather a lot of CVs and schedule interviews.
 And even they are not enough since people say one thing and do another.
 They may have a great background and technical knowledge, but poor soft skills.
-The hiring process definitely takes you a lot of time and energy, even if you have a professional recruiter in your team.
+Hiring developers definitely takes you a lot of time and energy, even if you have a professional recruiter in your team.

 No warm onboarding

 Let’s say you were lucky enough and have hired developers for a startup.
 Congratulations, you’re a real business now.
 The real business with real problems.
 And your employees’ satisfaction is one of them.

 You may offer an interesting project with huge opportunities (as soon as you attract investments).
 But what about the warm onboarding for software developers?
 The convenient office with coffee and cookies?
 Friday parties?
 Working on the MVP development, you most likely don’t have a budget to satisfy all needs.
 And be sure, developers begin to work worse when they don’t like the surrounding atmosphere.